-All employees are responsible for ensuring compliance with this policy.
-Compliance is expected and will be sought with compassion, tact, and the exercise of good judgment.
+All employees are responsible for ensuring compliance with the letter and spirit of this policy.
+Compliance is expected and will be sought with compassion, tact, diplomacy and the exercise of good judgment.
 All employees, particularly supervisors, share in the responsibility of adhering to and enforcing this policy.
 Employees who violate the provisions as outlined will be subject to disciplinary action, up to and including dismissal.